dhrubo55/personal-blog/content/posts/day-62-understanding-jmx-and-its-architecture-agent-level.md

 }
 ```

 The MBean needs a `ObjectName` to identify it within the MBeanServer.
 The name must contain a `domain` to avoid collisions and keys.
-In this example, the domain would be `com.simple.app` and the key would be `name=SystemStatusExample`.
+In this example, the domain would be `com.simple.app` and the key would be `name=SystemStatus`.